madham97/spine_deformity_classifier/README.md

 # Lumbar Spine Degenerative Classification

 This project focuses on developing a deep learning model to identify and localize key anatomical features in spinal MRI images, aiding in the detection of degenerative conditions.
+Detailed report attached in Documentation.pdf

 ## Project Overview